Beetles

 Aside from contaminating food, cigarette beetles are otherwise harmless and don’t carry any diseases.

-Size: 1/12–1/8 inch long (2–3 mm); about the length of a small sesame seed
+Size: 1/12″ – 1/8″ long (2 – 3 mm); about the size of a chia seed

 Color: Brown or reddish-brown